cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 __ https://flake8.pycqa.org/en/latest/user/configuration.html

 The sections below describe the linters in more detail.
-Each section also notes any configuration settings applied by the *Hypermodern Python Cookiecutter*.
+Each section also notes any configuration settings applied by the |HPC|.

 Plugin overview
 ---------------

 Flake8 comes with a rich ecosystem of plugins.
-The following table lists the Flake8 plugins used by the *Hypermodern Python Cookiecutter*, and links to their lists of error codes.
+The following table lists the Flake8 plugins used by the |HPC|, and links to their lists of error codes.

 .. table:: Flake8 plugins